 Tip #1: Center It Around a Focal Piece

 Every put together living room, even the irregular shaped living room, looks great because of one focal piece of furniture, piece of artwork or interesting and unique wall décor such as decorative wall paneling.
 Do you have a framed artistic photo of your family you can center the furniture around?
 Perhaps you had a family portrait done that captures your family at the beach.
 Take this photo and turn around your entire living room theme to represent that great moment in time by decorating your family room with beach themed photo albums, sea blues and green painted walls and special scrapbooks adorning the coffee table.

 Tip #2: Install a Large Mirror

 A mirror can do wonders when it comes to making your family friendly living room appear larger than it really is.
-It also serves a practical purpose – a place for your teenage kids, spouse and toddlers to entertain themselves before walking out of the house.
-Place a mirror anywhere you see fit in the home, although if your family gathers in the living room rather than any other place in the house most, it makes sense to position in here.
+Mirrors reflect the natural lighting in the room brighten it up.
+It also serves another practical purpose.
+A large mirror is perfect for your teenage kids, spouse and toddlers to check themselves before walking out of the house.
+Place a mirror anywhere you see fit in the home.
+If your family gathers in the living room rather than any other place in the house most, it makes sense to position in here.

 Tip #3: Dress Up Your Walls

 Walls shouldn’t be looked over as just a place to hang photo frames.
-Think of your walls as a place for decorating your family room to your heart’s content (getting the kids involved in the process is a great rainy day activity as well, so allow them to help paint or come up with suggestions).
-Walls are the perfect place to put up framed mirrors, artistic decals or getting the whole family involved in painting a mural.
+Think of your walls as a place for decorating your family room to your heart’s content.
+Getting the kids involved in the process is a great rainy day activity as well, so allow them to help paint or come up with suggestions.
+Walls are the perfect place to put up framed mirrors, art pieces, or getting the whole family involved in painting a mural.

 Tip #4: Embrace the Clutter